eikonomega/django-notification-system/docs/models.rst

 For each of the built-in targets, we have already written these handlers.
 If you create additional targets, you'll need to write the corresponding handlers.
-See the [JUSTIN: Extending the System] page for more information.
+See the :doc:`extending the system <../extending>`  page for more information.

 Attributes
 ++++++++++